It was my first job in digital marketing and I wanted to make an impression as quickly as possible.

 Conformity to the norm

-If you were fan of the sitcom ‘Friends’, you probably noticed the canned laughter at the end of every funny moment.
+If you were fan of the sitcom ‘Friends’, you probably noticed the laugh track at the end of every funny moment.

-Why do TV producers use recordings of fake laughs if Ross' jokes are hilarious on their own?
+Why do TV producers use recordings of laughs if the cast's jokes are hilarious on their own?

-In the sitcom ‘Friends’, TV producers took advantage of our desire to conform to the norm by adding fake laughs to the soundtrack.
+In the sitcom ‘Friends’, TV producers took advantage of our desire to conform to the norm by adding A LAUGH Track to the soundtrack.

 Because they're taking advantage of what psychologists call "conformity to the norm".
 We are wired to follow what the majority thinks and does, in order to avoid being ridiculed and treated as outcasts.

-The same phenomena happens when blindly following best practices: if all of our competitors and industry influencers are on Periscope, Twitter, Facebook, and LinkedIn, then we must be there, too.
+The same phenomenon happens when blindly following best practices: if all of our competitors and industry influencers are on Periscope, Twitter, Facebook, and LinkedIn, then we must be there, too.